ayon-affle/vizury-ios-sdk/README.md

 #### Enabling FCM

-Create a Firebase project in the [Firebase console][firebase-console] if you don't already have one.
+Create a Firebase project in the [Firebase console](https://console.firebase.google.com/u/0/) if you don't already have one.
 Enter the `Project-Name`.

 ![createProject-1](resources/firebase1.png)